 To address this issue, we have developed a comprehensive procedure for each journey which includes pre-journey assessment of all vehicles based on a clear assessment template.
 The subsequent vehicle inspection report must be completed and submitted.
 In addition, journey planning is undertaken to determine safety risks and mitigation needed for each journey.
 Drivers are expected to make journey breaks as a key part of safe driving.
 At a company level, all drivers undergo defensive driving courses as a prerequisite for working in that role.
 We also ensure the safety of our personnel who work in areas that are prone to insecurity or during night hours.

-Our overall safety performance in 2016 was as shown below:
+Our overall safety performance for the last three year 2017,2018 and 2019 is as shown below: